hcp4715/dockerHDDM/README.md

 ## What's new about this docker image?
 This docker image was based on a previous HDDM docker image by Mads ([@madslupe](https://hub.docker.com/r/madslupe/hddm)), with a few improvements.
 * Parallel processing with `p_tqdm` (`pathos` and `tqdm`).
-* With the latest HDDM package.
+* With the latest HDDM package (0.9.8) and fixed minor issues.
 * A few new python packages that are used for plotting (`seaborn`, `plotly`).
 * Python packages for Bayesian inference (`Arviz`).

-In the `example` folder of this docker image (see below on how to use this image), you can find jupyter notebooks.
+In the `examples` folder of this docker image (see below on how to use this image), you can find jupyter notebooks.
 Most of them include a jupyter notebook that reproduce the [official tutorial](http://ski.clps.brown.edu/hddm_docs/tutorial.html).

 ## How to use this docker image
 ### Installation
 First, install docker and test it.
-There are many tutorials on this.
+You can find very user-friendly instructions on Docker's official site.

 #### Ubuntu
 Please read this [post on docker's website](https://docs.docker.com/engine/install/ubuntu/) for installing docker for linux (ubuntu included).

-Then, pull the current docker image from docker hub:
+Then, pull the latest docker image from docker hub:

 ```
-docker pull hcp4715/hddm:0.8
+docker pull hcp4715/hddm
 ```

 **Note**: you may need sudo permission to run the command `docker`.